Use this fun kitchen sign SVG file to make easy decor for your home.

 - Apply the vinyl to the sign and remove the transfer tape.

-This file can be used to make so many more projects in addition to signs.
-How about using it with heat transfer vinyl to create a fun potholder or apron.
 If you make a project using this file, I’d love for you to post it and tag with #totallyfreeSVG and @kellylcreates so I can see your beautiful work!

 SVG FILE FAQs